JAndersM/FG-stuff/README.md

 2 In Blender preferences install the addon and check the box.

 # Get axis
-print axis coords from Blender if axis object doesnt work
+Print axis coords from Blender.
+Useful for gltf export that doesn't handle axis objects.

 # Make Plane
 Creates and populates an aircraft directory structure

 Usage: pyton3 makeplane.py aircraft_name "Aircraft description"

 Needs the lmxl python3 library

 # Photo area